-Tax effect accounting by members of the tax consolidated group
+ii) Tax effect accounting by members of the tax consolidated group

 Members of the tax consolidated group have entered into a tax funding agreement.
 The tax funding agreement requires members of the tax consolidated group to make contributions to the head company for tax liabilities and deferred tax balances arising from transactions occurring after the implementation of tax consolidation.
 Contributions are payable following the payment of the liabilities by K&S Corporation Limited.
 The assets and liabilities arising under the tax funding agreement are recognised as inter-company assets and liabilities with a consequential adjustment to income tax expense or benefit.
+The Group has applied the group allocation approach in determining the appropriate amount of current taxes and deferred taxes to allocate to members of the tax consolidation group.
+The current and deferred tax amounts are measured in a systematic manner that is consistent with the broad principles in AASB 112 Income Taxes.
+In addition to its own current and deferred tax amounts, the head entity also recognises current and deferred tax assets and liabilities arising from unused tax losses and unused tax credits assumed from controlled entities within the tax consolidated group.

 In addition, the agreement provides for the allocation of income tax liabilities between the entities should the head entity default on its tax payment obligations or upon leaving the Group.

-A Deferred tax Asset / Liability is recognised when there is a deductible/taxable temporary difference between the tax base of an asset or liability and its carrying amount in the statement of financial position.
+A Deferred tax Asset/Liability is recognised when there is a deductible/taxable temporary difference between the tax base of an asset or liability and its carrying amount in the statement of financial position.